Skip to main content

 CAPS offers psychoeducational services to the campus community focused on mental health awareness and prevention efforts, as well as group-level support and response to critical events affecting the campus community.
 Program topics can include:

-• Living a Values-Driven Life
+• Life rhythms

 University Health Services